Quick answer

 Comparison pages and implementation guidance for industry-specific BI, dashboards, and analytics use cases in India.

-Analytics for Indian SMBs: What Works, What to Avoid & Where to Start
+Analytics for Indian SMBs: What Works & What to Avoid

 Most Indian SMBs struggle with analytics because enterprise tools are too expensive, complex, and don't support Tally.
 Here's what actually works — and how to start for under ₹10K/month.

-Best BI Tool for Startups in India: Which Analytics Tool to Choose
+Best BI Tool for Startups in India (2026)

 Comparing BI tools for Indian startups in 2026.
 Which business intelligence platform is best for early-stage and growth-stage startups in India?
 Compare pricing, features, and integration for Zoho, FireAI, Metabase, and Looker Studio.